Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-concepts.md

 >[!NOTE]
 > `define()` and `update()` are verbs but do not block unless followed by a `create()` or `apply()`.

-Asynchronous versions of these methods exist with the `Async` suffix using [Reactive extensions](https://github.com/ReactiveX/RxJava).
+Asynchronous versions of some of these  methods exist with the `Async` suffix using [Reactive extensions](https://github.com/ReactiveX/RxJava).

-Some objects have methods with that change the state of the resource in Azure.
-For example, `restart()` on a `VirtualMachine`:
+Some objects have other methods with that change the state of the resource in Azure.
+For example, `restart()` on a `VirtualMachine`.

 ```java
 VirtualMachine vmToRestart = azure.getVirtualMachines().getById(id);
 vmToRestart.restart();
 ```
-These methods generally do not have asynchronous versions in the management libraries.
+These methods do not always have asynchronous versions and will block execution on their thread until they complete.

 <a name="Creatables"></a>

 ## Lazy resource creation

 A challenge when creating Azure resources arises when a new resource depends on another resource that doesn't yet exist.
-An example is reserving a public IP address and setting up a disk when creating a new virtual machine.
+An example of this scenario is reserving a public IP address and setting up a disk when creating a new virtual machine.
 You don't want to verify reserving the address or the creating the disk, you just want to ensure the virtual machine has those resources when it is created.

-Use `Creatable<T>` objects to define Azure resources for use in your code but only create them when needed in Azure.
-Code written with `Creatable<T>` objects defers resource creation in the Azure environment to the management libraries, which create them only when they are needed and in parallel with other resources when possible.
+`Creatable<T>` objects let you define Azure resources for use in your code without waiting around for them to be created in your subscription.
+The management libraries defer creating  `Creatable<T>` objects until they are needed.

-Generate `Creatable<T>` objects through the resource collections' `define()` verb:
+Generate `Creatable<T>` objects for Azure resources through the `define()` verb:

 ```java
 Creatable<PublicIPAddress> publicIPAddressCreatable = azure.publicIPAddresses().define(publicIPAddressName)